Giant isopod: Range and habitat

-Although generalist scavengers, these isopods are mostly carnivorous and feed on dead whales, fish, and squid.
-They may also prey on slow-moving animals such as sea cucumbers, sponges, radiolarians, nematodes, and other zoobenthos, and perhaps even live fish.
-They are known to attack trawl catches.
-One giant isopod was filmed attacking a larger dogfish shark in a deepwater trap by latching onto and eating its face.

-As food is scarce in the deep-ocean biome, giant isopods must take advantage of whatever food they have available.
-They are adapted to long periods of famine and have been known to survive over 5 years without food in captivity.
-When a significant source of food is encountered, giant isopods gorge themselves to the point that they could barely move.
-A study examining the digestive system contents of 1651 specimens of B. giganteus found that fish were most commonly eaten, followed by cephalopods and decapods, particularly carideans and galatheids.

 Giant isopods collected along the east coast of Australia by setting traps exhibit a variation in diversity with water depth.
 The deeper the water, the fewer number of species found, and the larger the species tended to be.
 The giant isopods found in very deep waters off Australia were compared to those found off Mexico and India.
 From the fossil record, Bathynomus is thought to have existed more than 160 million years ago, so it did not evolve independently in all three locations, but since then Bathynomus likely would show divergent evolution in the various locations.
 However, the giant isopods in all three locations are almost identical in appearance (although some differences are seen, and they are separate species).
 This reduced phenotypic divergence is linked to the extremely low light levels of their habitat.